From a talk by Mary Thompson, Charter Member, at the Silver Anniversary Part on April 20, 1997.

-The seminar was led by Dr. Phyllis Silverman, a writer involved in the Widow-to-Widow program.
-At the seminar there was much sharing of experiences and they learned that reaching out to others was very important to the newly widowed and that helping others helped them.
+The seminar, led by Dr. Phyllis Silverman, a writer involved in the Widow-to-Widow program.
+At the seminar there was much sharing of experiences and they learned that reaching out to others was especially important to the newly widowed and that helping others helped them.
 During the seminar they were strongly urged to form groups in their own community, and they were given some background on how to do it.

 When they returned to Milwaukee, they set up a “widowed” discussion group within the PWP organization.
 Meetings of this discussion group were held in the homes of the widowed members.
 Most of the people in the discussion group were in their 20s and 30s.

 One of the PWP membership requirements was that members had to have one or more children under 18 years of age.
 Realizing that there were many widowed people without children in the 18-and-under age group, or any children at all, the members of the discussion group decided to form an organization exclusively for the widowed without any stipulation concerning children.
 They worked with Shirley Wile at the UW Extension who was very helpful with information for starting an organization.
 They also worked with an attorney in setting up the organization, including bylaws.

 The first meeting was held during the anniversary month of the widow-to-widow seminar in Boston, April, and the year was 1972.
 This organization became known as The WOW Club.
 It was started as a service organization providing a listening ear and giving support and comfort as an out-reach to help in the grieving process.